PS-XYZ-Developement/Directory/Stripped Down Bot Tutorials/Welcome Bot/Chapters/Chapter1.md

 # Chapter 1 - Setting up your stripped down bot

+Welcome to Chapter 1!
+This is where we will teach you how to run your stripped down welcome bot.

 # Step 1: Download your .zip file

 To download your .zip file head to the main centre of this repo, click on **DOWNLOAD ME.zip** then click the **Download** button or use this hyperlink [here](https://github.com/TheCrazyCatKidz/Welcome-Bot/raw/main/DOWNLOAD%20ME.zip).